Drop off your CV

 We'd love to hear from you.
 Send us your CV and one of our specialist consultants will be in touch.

 The global retail industry has experienced significant challenges and changes in recent years.
 With the impact of the covid-19 pandemic, changes in consumer behaviour and advancements in technology the retail sector has been re-shaped.
-Throughout this article, we will the US retail market as it stands, and how development and change will impact the market and talent throughout this year.
+Throughout this article, we will look into the US retail market as it stands, and how development and change will impact the market and talent throughout this year.

 It is expected that by 2024, the retail industry will have a turnover worth $30 trillion, with the US retail market size standing at $4.55 trillion at the end of 2021.
 In 2022, the retail trade sector employed approximately 15.4 million employees, contributing 6% to value added GDP.